token-tricksters/deep-learning-nlp/README.md

 ## Results

 As a Baseline of our model we chose the following hyperparameters.
-These showed to be the best against overfitting in our hyperparameter search and provided a good starting point for further improvements.
+These showed to be the best against overfitting (which was our main issue) in our hyperparameter search and provided a good starting point for further improvements.

 - mode: `finetune`
 - epochs: `20`